derari/fixsure/README.md

 Fixsure is a library for the easy creation of object factories and generation of test data.

+### Features

+* Generators for primitive values with stream-like fluent DSL
+* DSL for defining complex factories
+* Pseudo-randomness for repeatable tests

 ### Code Example

 ```Java